DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

-\textbf{Sliding-window staleness control} Active versions are managed through a sliding window $W = \{w_{j}, \ldots, w_{j-K+1}\}$ of size $|W| \leq K$.
-The window advancement follows a strict protocol to control the staleness and ensure C3.
+\textbf{Sliding-window staleness control.} Active versions are managed through a sliding window $W = \{w_{j}, \ldots, w_{j-K+1}\}$ of size $|W| \leq K$.
+The window advancement follows a strict protocol to control the staleness.
 The window slides forward only when all trajectories from the oldest version $w_{j-K+1}$ have been collected and forwarded to training.
-This enforces C3 and provides a deterministic upper bound on policy staleness.
+This provides a deterministic upper bound on policy staleness.
 The staleness bound $K$ serves as an explicit control knob for the convergence--throughput tradeoff: a smaller $K$ yields more on-policy data at the cost of rollout efficiency; a larger $K$ increases throughput with controlled convergence impact.